kairos-io/kairos-docs/content/en/docs/Development/development.md

 To build a Kairos OS you only need Docker.
 There is a convenience script in the root of the repository `earthly.sh` which wraps `earthly` inside Docker to avoid to install locally which can be used instead of `earthly` (e.g. `./earthly.sh +iso ...`).
 However, for daily development, it is strongly suggested to install Earthly it on your workstation.
 The `earthly.sh` script runs `earthly` in a container, and as such there are limitations on image caching between builds.

 To build a Kairos ISO, you need to specify a few parameters.
-For example, to build Kairos {{< flavorMetaCode >}} with `earthly` installed locally:
+For example, to build Kairos {{<flavorCode >}} with `earthly` installed locally:

 ```bash {class="meta-distro"}
 earthly +iso \